DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: Experimental Evaluation

-Since the theoretical time complexities always depend on the ideal scenario or extreme case, it is necessary to conduct empirical studies using real world networks.
+Since the theoretical time complexities always depend on the ideal scenarios or extreme cases, it is necessary to conduct empirical studies using real-world networks.
 To ensure the comparison is as unbiased as possible, all the algorithms are implemented using Java and running on the same environment.
-Fig.~\ref{fig:CET} shows the cumulative elapsed time results, and below shows the details about our observations.
+Fig.~\ref{fig:CET} shows the cumulative elapsed time results, and below show the details about our observations.

-$\bullet$ Compared with Louvain \cite{blondel2008fast}, DynaMo has over 2x, 2x, 4x, 3x, 4x and 3x speed up on the series of network snapshots of Cit-HepPh, Cit-HepTh, DBLP, Facebook, Flickr and YouTube, respectively.
+$\bullet$ Compared with Louvain \cite{blondel2008fast}, DynaMo obtains over 2x, 2x, 4x, 3x, 4x and 3x speed up on the series of network snapshots of Cit-HepPh, Cit-HepTh, DBLP, Facebook, Flickr and YouTube, respectively.

-$\bullet$ Compared with Batch \cite{chong2013incremental}, DynaMo has over 3x, 5x, 2x, 7x and 5x speed up on the series of network snapshots of Cit-HepPh, Cit-HepTh, DBLP, Facebook and Flickr, respectively.
+$\bullet$ Compared with Batch \cite{chong2013incremental}, DynaMo obtains over 3x, 5x, 2x, 7x and 5x speed up on the series of network snapshots of Cit-HepPh, Cit-HepTh, DBLP, Facebook and Flickr, respectively.
 DynaMo spends nearly the same amount of time as Batch on YouTube network.

-$\bullet$ Compared with QCA \cite{nguyen2011adaptive}, DynaMo has over 2x, 2x, 4x and 5x speed up on the series of network snapshots of Cit-HepTh, Facebook, Flickr and YouTube, respectively.
-DynaMo is as efficient as QCA on DBLP network, and spends slightly more time on Cit-HepPh network.
+$\bullet$ Compared with QCA \cite{nguyen2011adaptive}, DynaMo obtains over 2x, 2x, 4x and 5x speed up on the series of network snapshots of Cit-HepTh, Facebook, Flickr and YouTube, respectively.
+DynaMo is as efficient as QCA on DBLP network, and spends slightly more time on Cit-HepPh network than QCA.

-$\bullet$ Compared with GreMod \cite{shang2014real}, DynaMo spends more time on most of the networks, and only does better on the Flickr and YouTube network.
+$\bullet$ Compared with GreMod \cite{shang2014real}, DynaMo spends more time on most of the networks, and only performs better on the Flickr and YouTube network.

-$\bullet$ Compared with LBTR \cite{shang2016targeted}, DynaMo is much more efficient than LBTR-SVM, and only spends slightly more time than LBTR-LR on certain networks.
+$\bullet$ Compared with LBTR \cite{shang2016targeted}, DynaMo is much more efficient than LBTR-SVM, and spends slightly more time than LBTR-LR on certain networks.